-Registration information.
-When you register with us or sign up for our products or services, we require youto provide to us information about yourself, including all or some of the following: your name, service and billing address, email address, telephone number, social security number, driver’s license number, billing and credit records, and bank account and credit card numbers used to pay for our services.
+- Registration information.
+When you register with us or sign up for our products or services, we require you to provide to us information about your entity, including all or some of the following: your legal entity name, a contact/representative name, service and billing address, email address, telephone number, tax identification number, billing and credit records, and bank account and credit card numbers used to pay for our services.

 How We Collect Data

 We may collect data using a number of different technologies.
-Some of this data you provide, such as when you sign up for our service, send us an email or use eCare to pay your bill.
-Some of this information we collect when you access our services, including from the equipment Breezeline provides to you as well as from equipment you may own that you use to access those services.
-For instance, if you subscribe to our cable TV service, our set-top boxes automatically collect information related to audience measurement.
-Similarly, if you watch TV online using your own computer, tablet, or smartphone, we may collect data about the type of browser or operating system you are using, your IP address, and other information.
+Some of this data you provide, such as when you sign up for our service, use eCare to pay your bill, or when one of your representatives send us an email.
+Some of this information we collect when you access our services.
+The information may come from the equipment Breezeline provides to you or it may come from equipment you may own that you use to access those services.
+For instance, if you subscribe to our Video Service, our set-top boxes automatically collect information related to audience measurement.
+Similarly, if you watch TV online using your, customer-owned computer, tablet, or smartphone, we may collect data about the type of browser or operating system being used, your IP address(es), and other information.

 How We Use Data

-to monitor and detect against fraud or abuse of our products and services and to protect against harm to us or our subscribers; we also use this data to determine whether there are violations of any applicable policies and terms of service;
+- to monitor and detect against fraud or abuse of our products and services and to protect against harm to us or our customers; we also use this data to determine whether there are violations of any applicable policies and terms of service;

 We may also use: